 Horizon Europe is EU's key funding program for research and innovation (R&I) for the MFF 2021-2027.
-With an agreed upon budget of €95.5 billion (current prices) for 7 years, Horizon Europe is the most ambitious R&I program ever.
+With an agreed upon budget of €95.5 billion (current prices) for 7 years and of €12.3 billion for 2023 (and €1.8 billion in grants from NextGenerationEU), Horizon Europe is the most ambitious R&I program ever.

 Horizon Europe's program consist of various pillars and clusters.
 The most relevant cluster for the space ecosystem is Cluster 4 - Digital, industry and space, under Pillar II - Global Challenges and European Industrial Competitiveness (Cluster 4).
-Cluster 4 is mainly managed by the new European Health and Digital Executive Agency (HaDEA).
+Cluster 4 is mainly managed by the European Health and Digital Executive Agency (HaDEA).